 La Hormiga

-One of the most legendary spots for taco stands in Puerto Vallarta is the string of taco carts in front of the Farmacia Guadalajara.
+One of the most legendary Puerto Vallarta taco stands is the string of taco carts in front of the Farmacia Guadalajara.
 Here you’ll find La Hormiga, which took the bold move of labeling themselves “Best Taco Stand” on Google Maps.

 In my experience, this local favorite named “The Ant” never disappoints.
 When I need a quick bite to eat downtown after a few too many Pacificos, I basically gravitate here like a zombie looking for brains.